Police Officers Faces

 “We live in the age of digital data, and in that age mathematics has become the parliament of politics.
 The social law has become interwoven with models, theorems and algorithms.
 With digital data, mathematics has become the dominant means in which human beings coordinate with technology … Mathematics is a human activity after all.
 Like any other human activity, it carries the possibilities of both emancipation and oppression.” — Politically Mathematics Manifesto, 20191

-Facial recognition is a particularly invasive, violent and biased technology that reinforces power imbalances, discrimination, racism, inequality and authoritarian societal control.
-Within the European Union, for instance, AI-based facial recognition technologies are used in public spaces to capture bystanders’ facial proportions and classify them into racial and ethnic categories such as Roma and Sinti, implying that non-white people are automatically suspect and unwanted4.
+Facial recognition technology is a profoundly invasive, discriminatory, and biased mechanism.
+It reinforces structural power imbalances, perpetuates racial discrimination, sustains systems of racism, and facilitates authoritarian control.
+Within the European Union, AI-driven facial recognition systems are deployed in public spaces to capture and analyze facial features, classifying individuals into racial and ethnic categories such as Roma and Sinti.
+This process implicitly associates non-white individuals with suspicion, reinforcing racialized surveillance practices that exacerbate social inequalities and deepen the marginalization of racial and ethnic minorities.

 Dataset Description #